 GENOA – this represents a maiden voyage into Italian waters for Castore.
 The Home design is in keeping with the club’s traditions, with thoughtful detailing on the cuffs and colour-coding of the manufacturer’s logo to tie in with the club crest.
 However, it is really difficult to see past that lop-sided sponsor’s logo.
 The Away shirt – launched on board one of their sponsor’s cruise ships – was a disappointing affair.
 The inconsistent alignment of the main sponsor’s logo with the sash and the unusual placement of the secondary sponsor undermine another otherwise handsome shirt.

 THREE-WORD REVIEW: all at sea – 3/10

 MODENA – Serie B newcomers Modena have joined forces with New Balance for the new season.
-The Home shirt features a subtle textured pattern, which elevates an otherwise simple round-neck shirt.
+The Home and Away shirts feature a subtle textured pattern, which elevate an otherwise simple round-neck shirt.
 The main talking point is the incorporation of the new club crest for I Canarini (The Canaries).

 THREE-WORD REVIEW: nice work, distinctive – 8/10

 PALERMO – the club have become masters of the ostentatious kit launch and 2022/23 lived up to expectations.
 The lace-up Home shirt takes inspiration from the 1950s.
 Meanwhile, the vertical brace-like stripes on the black Away shirt are drawn from the 1973/74 shirt.
 The white Third shirt is the result of a collaboration with street artist TvBoy, featuring skulls and roses – or “ornamental motifs in a Baroque style” if the marketing blurb is taken at face value.